ecrc/exageostatR/README.md

-ExaGeoStat-R
+ExaGeoStatR
 ============

-`ExaGeoStat-R` is an R-Wrapper for [ExaGeoStat framework]((https://github.com/ecrc/exageostat)), a parallel high performance unified framework for geostatistics on manycore systems.
+`ExaGeoStatR` is an R-Wrapper for [ExaGeoStat framework]((https://github.com/ecrc/exageostat)), a parallel high performance unified framework for geostatistics on manycore systems.

 Getting Started
 ===============